Group-Equivariant Diffusion Models for Lattice Field Theory: Stochastic dynamics of scalar fields

-In this section, we provide a solution to the FP equation and relate it to the probability flow ODE for samples in reverse diffusion time.
+In this section, we provide a solution to the FPE and relate it to the probability flow ODE for samples in reverse diffusion time.
 We suppose that samples $\phi_t$ evolve in reverse time according to the deterministic process where $\tilde\sigma = 0$ in Eq.~\eqref{eq:diffusion:SDE:rev:phi_t}:

 The total time derivative of the log density is then, by the chain rule: